Things to Expect When Buying a Fixer-Upper for Your First Home

 Getting in over your head is no fun.
 Make a list of things that must be done right away and things that you would like to do.
 Prioritizing will make the process less stressful.

-Start With Structural Changes: If you need to make any structural changes or the exterior needs work, prioritize those projects first.
+Start with Structural Changes: If you need to make any structural changes or the exterior needs work, prioritize those projects first.
 Otherwise, you may end up undoing some of the cosmetic work you’ve already done inside.

 What Makes the Most Sense?
 Even if you have projects that you want to put on the top of your list, focus on what makes the most sense to do first.
-You may be tempted to rip down the ugly wallpaper that is on the walls, but it may make more sense to install the floors first since you will be moving furniture in; that is of course if you are planning on moving in.
+You may be tempted to rip down the ugly wallpaper that is on the walls, but it may make more sense to install the floors first, since you will be moving furniture in; that is, of course, if you are planning on moving in.
 Then you can tackle the wallpaper.

 Stay or Sell?